|

 of otherwise mediocre material.
 The Foo Fighters had become a superb band

 just when Grohl ran out of the good tunes.
-All My Life and Low

-are the only additions to the canon.
+are the main additions to the canon.

 Dave Grohl's next project after the Foo Fighters was Probot (Southern Lord, 2004), a sort of tribute